w314/notes/javaNotes/javaQA.md

 > Block of reusable code that can be invoked again and again.

+#### `Method Signature`

+All methods in a class are defined by:

+- their access modifier
+- any non-access modifiers
+- return type
+- method name
+- (optionally) a throws exception declaration

+Together, these form the `method signature`.

+#### Method Parameters

+Method parameters are variables passed inside of the parenthesis of the method which we are able to utilize inside of our method.
+These values are given to us from the entity that invokes the method.

 Anytime you can identify repetitive code in your application, abstracting that logic into a method is generally the best solution to keep your program manageable.

-The core parts of a method are:

-- method name - unique
-- method parameters - variables passed inside of the parenthesis of the method which we are able to utilize inside of our method.
-These values are given to us from the entity that invokes the method.
-- return type

 ```java
 int addNums(int n1, int n2) {